ml6team/techdays-agntcy-tutorial/README.md

 - **Deploy an MCP Client on Vietnam Farm**: Integrate weather awareness by adding an MCP client to the Vietnam farm agent (Part 3)

-Welcome to the **CoffeeAGNTCY Workshop**!
-In this hands-on exercise, you'll deploy and explore a multi-agent coffee trading system for CoffeeAGNTCY, a global coffee company.
-Your main goal is to integrate weather awareness into one of the farm agents.

-**Getting Started**: First, clone the CoffeeAgntcy repository from [https://github.com/agntcy/coffeeAgntcy](https://github.com/agntcy/coffeeAgntcy).
-Feel free to explore their README and experiment with the system.
-However, this tutorial contains all the setup instructions you need, so you can follow along step-by-step.

-⚠️ **Important**: We'll be expanding the *lungo* configuration with new features.
-Make sure to work inside the `coffeeAGNTCY/coffee_agents/lungo` directory throughout this tutorial.

 ---